psychopy/workshops/source/3days/day3/builder_parallel/customRandomisation.rst

 Working through a custom trial list in builder
 ----------------------------------------------

-Once we have our custom randomised trial list we need to use that in Builder.
+Once we have our custom randomized trial list we need to use that in Builder.
 Usually we wrap a loop around a routine and feed in a conditions file.
 Then :code:`nReps` corresponds to the number of times we repeat that file.
 This time we need to do it a little differently.....

 .. nextslide::